IAA-InvCodes/P-MILOS/README.md

 ## Compilation

-The code needs to be compiled on the target machine.
+The code has to be compiled on the target machine.
 To do this, run the command 'make' in the directory where the distribution is located.
 We strongly recommend you to use the latest version of the Intel C compiler, to achieve maximum performance.
 This is particularly important when the objective is to invert data streams in real time.

 For AMD processors, please edit the makefile and change the compilation option -xHost to -march=core-avx2.